Connect with others who understand.

 Written by Nyaka Mwanza

-Biologic drugs used to treat HS can be safely and conveniently self-injected at home, but some people are afraid to try this method.
+Biologic drugs used to treat hidradenitis suppurativa (HS) can be safely and conveniently self-injected at home, but some people are afraid to try this method.
 Many myHSteam members have shared their self-injection experiences, as well as their fears.

 “I hate needles,” one myHSteam member wrote.
 Another said, “I’ve heard great things about biologics.
 If it works for me, then I’m braving the needles for sure.”

-Knowing what to expect can help overcome your fears.
+Knowing what to expect can help you face your fears.
 Here’s what to know so you can be prepared to face your self-injections with confidence.

 Biologic Treatments for HS

-Biologic drugs are used to treat autoimmune diseases and inflammatory conditions.
-Biologic therapy neutralizes the overactive immune response that creates the inflammation that causes the painful bumps (nodules, cysts, or lesions) of HS.
+Biologic drugs are made from living cells and are used to treat autoimmune diseases and inflammatory conditions.
+Biologic therapy neutralizes the overactive immune response that creates inflammation.
+This helps reduce painful bumps (nodules, cysts, or lesions).
 Biologics can also decrease HS symptoms like discharge, inflammation, and swelling.

-Adalimumab (Humira) is the only biologic currently approved by the U.S. Food and Drug Administration (FDA) to treat HS.
+Adalimumab (Humira) and secukinumab (Cosentyx) are the only biologics approved by the U.S. Food and Drug Administration (FDA) to treat HS.
 However, two other biologics — ustekinumab (Stelara) and infliximab (Remicade) — are sometimes prescribed off-label for HS.
+This means they’re used for a purpose different from what they were originally approved for.

 Do You Have To Inject Your Biologic Therapy?

-Currently, biologics can only be administered intravenously (infusion) or by injection because they consist of large molecules that cannot be properly absorbed in the gastrointestinal tract if taken orally.
+Currently, biologics can only be given intravenously (into a vein) or by injection.
+That’s because they consist of large molecules that can’t be properly absorbed in the gastrointestinal tract if taken orally.
 There are three main types of self-injection devices for self-administering biologic drugs.
 They each have their advantages and disadvantages, depending on your preference.
 Talk to your doctor about the option you feel most comfortable using to make self-injection less scary.

 Prefilled Syringe

 A prefilled syringe is a syringe and needle that has been filled with the appropriate dose of a medication.
-The dose is administered manually, and the user can control the speed of the injection.
-However, self-injection with a prefilled syringe can be difficult for people with HS who have limited function with their hands.
+The dose is administered manually (by hand), and the user can control the speed of the injection.
+However, self-injecting with a prefilled syringe can be hard for people with HS who have trouble using their hands.

 Self-Injection Pen

 A self-injection pen, also called an auto-injector, is prefilled with medication.
 It has a hidden spring-loaded needle, which is released by pressing a button when the device is pressed against the skin.
-Self-injection pens are easier to use for some people, but they may cause more swelling, bruising, or pain than a slower injection with a standard syringe.
+Self-injection pens are easier to use for some people.
+However, they may cause more swelling, bruising, or pain than a slower injection with a standard syringe.

 E-Devices

-E-devices are reusable auto-injectors that have enhanced technology with more functionality than injection pens.
-E-devices can provide control over the speed of injection, save an injection log, and have skin sensors that stop injection if contact with the skin is incorrect.
+Electronic devices (e-devices) are reusable auto-injectors with advanced technology, offering more features than standard injection pens.
+E-devices can let users control the injection speed, keep a record of each injection, and have skin sensors that stop the injection if skin contact isn’t correct.
 However, some people might find e-devices too complicated.

 Benefits of Self-Administering HS Treatments

-Self-injecting isn’t preferred for all HS medications or all people prescribed them.
-Talk to your dermatologist to see if biologics and self-injection are options for you.
-There are some benefits to self-injecting your biologics rather than getting them at the doctor’s office, including:
+Self-injection isn’t the best option for all HS medications or for everyone who takes them.
+Talk to your dermatologist to see if biologics and self-injection could be right for you.
+Benefits to self-injecting your biologics rather than getting them at the doctor’s office include:

 • Every dose you give yourself is one less in-person doctor’s appointment you have to make, commute to, wait for, etc.

-• Self-injection gives you the flexibility to take your meds where and when is best for you (not during the health care provider’s office hours).
+• Self-injection gives you the flexibility to take your meds where and when is best for you (as opposed to the dermatology provider’s office hours).

 • Administering your self-injection from the comfort of your home, in a safe familiar space, may help you relax and cope better with the fear of needles.